home-assistant/home-assistant.io/source/_integrations/sum.markdown

 The Sum integration consumes the state from other sensors to calculate the sum of it's states.

-If any source sensor provides an unknown state, this sensor will also be in unknown state.
+If any source sensor provides an unknown state, that state will be skipped and it will sum all other valid states.
+The attribute `valid_entities` can be used to identify a missing entity from the configured entities list.

 If the unit of measurement of the sensors differs, the Sum sensor will continue to calculate the sum but provide a warning in the log.